You can receive deposit payments from your customers with the Booknetic Appointment Booking plugin.

 Setting up deposit payments is very simple.
 To do this, you need to go to the service settings and determine how much deposit you will be paid for the appointment request.
 This deposit can be a certain percentage of service or a fixed number.
 Everything is ready after you set it up and save the change!

 The Booknetic Appointment Booking system has integration with many online payment systems.
-You can receive your deposit payments with Stripe and PayPal payment methods.
+You can receive your deposit payments with Stripe, PayPal, Mollie, Square, and Razorpay payment methods.
 Or, if you want, you can use WooCommerce for your payments.
 This way, you can safely receive online deposit payments.
 When your customers do not come to appointments, you will not experience financial damage.